-The Board of Directors is responsible for formulating the basic regulations for internal control and supervising the implementation of such regulations.
-The Audit Committee and the Related Party Transactions Control Committee of the Board of Directors perform the responsibilities of internal control management and review the effectiveness of internal control.
-We have set up the Internal Audit Bureau and the Internal Audit Sub-bureau, which adopt a hierarchical management system and are responsible to and report to the Board of Directors.
+The Board is responsible for formulating the basic regulations for internal control and supervising the implementation of such regulations.
+The Audit Committee of the Board supervises the development of the internal control system and evaluates the compliance and effectiveness of our major operation and management activities.
+We have set up the Internal Audit Bureau and the Internal Audit Sub-bureau, which adopt a hierarchical management system and are responsible to and report to the Board.
+Our senior management is responsible for formulating systematic policies, procedures and methods, as well as taking risk control measures.
+Under the senior management, the Operational Risk and Internal Control Management Committee subordinated to the Risk Management Committee, performs the responsibilities related to internal control and evaluates the sufficiency and effectiveness of internal control.
 The head office and branches have internal control and compliance departments which are responsible for the organisation, promotion and coordination of internal control.